cb125/Dynamics/README.md

 8. 24 Mar.
 Appositive impositions in discourse.
 2015.
 AnderBois,
    Brasoveanu, and Henderson.
 Appositives non-negotiably impose their content on the context state.
 Getting at-issue content right depends on tracking appositive content.
+This approach is explored in Todor Koev's forthcoming OUP book.

 9. 31 Mar.
 Incremental quantification and the dynamics of pair-list phenomena.
 2015.
 Dylan Bumford.
 A dynamic semantics helps